Home » Ocean Endeavour: High Arctic Explorer in Reverse

 A cultural presentation at the Community Hall is not to be missed—arts and crafts may be available here, too.
 The Northern and Co-op stores offer a unique perspective on life in the Arctic, and sometimes have carvings as well.

-Devon Island is the largest uninhabited island on Earth at over fifty thousand square kilometres.
-The island's geology is stunning and very visible as we sail the coast.
-Flat-topped mountains, glacial valleys, and a substantial ice cap give Devon Island its unique character.
+On the northern border of Tallurutiup Imanga lies Devon Island, the largest uninhabited island on Earth at over fifty thousand square kilometres.
+The island’s geology is stunning.
+Flat topped mountains, glacial valleys, and a substantial ice cap give Devon Island its unique character.

 In 1845, Sir John Franklin set out from England with HMS Erebus and Terror, attempting to sail through the Northwest Passage.
 Franklin’s party overwintered at Beechey Island where three of his men died.